InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/13-static-files/index.rst

     }
   }

-Thus files from the folder ``<working folder>\content\metadata`` will be available at ``http://<app address>/metadata``.
-Paths to files and folders should coincide with files and folder structure on the hard drive.
+Thus files from the directory ``content/metadata`` will be available at ``http://<app address>/metadata``.
+Paths to files and folders will be correspond with structure on the hard drive.

-.. important:: For security reasons static files can only be placed inside of the working folder so paths like "../content/metadata" are invalid.
+.. important:: For security reasons static files can only be placed inside of the working folder so paths like ``../content/metadata`` are invalid.

 Static Content Configuration for UI
 -----------------------------------

-Hosting engine can be used to host UI making thus redundant usage of web-servers like IIs, nginx.
+Hosting engine can be used to host UI making thus redundant usage of web-servers like IIS, nginx.

-Configuration example:

 .. code-block:: json